PermutaTriangle/Tilings/README.rst

                           120: (0, 0), (0, 2), (0, 0)
                           Requirement 0:
                           0: (1, 1)
-       Explanation: placing the topmost point in cell (0, 0) +-+                +-+-+-+
+       placing the topmost point in cell (0, 0)
+       +-+                +-+-+-+
        |1|             =  | |●| |
        +-+                +-+-+-+